How not to sound like a textbook when you’re soloing

 1 – Arpeggios

-Using just notes from the arpeggios play simple musical phrases in two directions: ascending and descending.
+Using just notes from the arpeggios play simple melodic lines (musical phrases) in two directions: ascending and descending.
 An arpeggio being made of 4 notes you can start on any note you like.

 Start on the root, third, fifth or sevent but keep the notes in the same order.
 Here are the four possibilities :